The Unintended Impact of Academic Research on Asset Returns: The CAPM Alpha

-This paper explores a channel whereby new anomalies can appear as investors alter portfolios suggested by the dissemination of academic knowledge.
-In particular, I find that assets with a low realized CAPM alpha outperform those with a high one.
-In a multifactor world the CAPM is misspecified.
-I find evidence that its widespread application since the 1960s and the multifactor literature that followed generated incentives for fund managers (and possibly other money managers) to tilt portfolios systematically towards high CAPM alpha.
-To do this, they must tilt portfolios away from low CAPM alpha assets, causing such assets to be undervalued.
+This paper explores a channel whereby asset-pricing anomalies can appear as investors alter portfolios according to findings in academic research.
+In particular, I find that assets with low realized CAPM Alphas outperform those with high ones, but this finding only appears after the CAPM’s publication in the 1960s.
+I find evidence consistent with the widespread application of the CAPM model generating incentives to tilt portfolios systematically away from low CAPM Alpha assets, causing such assets to be undervalued.

 JEL Classification: G10, G12